• Home

 Palo Trattoria — the ship's premier adults-only dining experience.
 Reserve the moment your booking window opens.

-Palo Trattoria (adults-only Italian) and Mike & Sulley's – Flavors of Asia (teppanyaki, sushi, and sake) both carry extra charges.
-Both book out fast — make reservations the moment your booking window opens, not once you're onboard.
-Based on Disney Cruise Line's track record, Palo is typically worth the splurge for at least one special evening.
+Palo Trattoria (adults-only Italian) and Mike & Sulley's – Flavors of Asia (teppanyaki, sushi, and sake) both carry an additional charge.
+Both book out fast — we recommend reserving the moment your booking window opens, not after embarkation.
+Based on Disney Cruise Line's track record and our team's own meals, Palo is consistently worth the splurge for one special evening.
+Mike & Sulley's is well-executed teppanyaki theatre that works best with kids who will enjoy the chef's onion-volcano routine; for adults seeking authentic Japanese, the Singapore mainland has better options.

 Shows and Entertainment — Broadway Quality or Cruise Ship Quality?